awsdocs/amazon-sagemaker-developer-guide/doc_source/deepar.md

 Here, *q**i*,*t*\(τ\) is the τ\-quantile of the distribution that the model predicts\.
 Set the *test\_quantiles* hyperparameter to specify which quantiles for which the algorithm calculates quantile loss\.
 For information, see [DeepAR Hyperparameters](deepar_hyperparameters.md)\.

-If you have a set of time series, as simple way to prepare, test, and train datasets is as follows:
+If you have a set of time series, a simple way to prepare train and test datasets is as follows:
-+ Use the full dataset in the training channel\.
++ Use the full dataset in the test channel\.
-+ In the test channel, remove the last `prediction_length` points from each time series\.
++ In the train channel, remove the last `prediction_length` points from each time series\.

 This ensures that the model does not see the removed points during training, and then those points are used for calculating the accuracy of the model\.